 2. Siberian Husky

 The Siberian husky is an easily recognizable breed of sled dogs.
-Siberian Huskies are originally from the United States and were officially accepted by the FCI in 1995.
+Siberian Huskies are originally from Siberia, hence their name.
+They grew in popularity after being brought to the United States and bred during the early part of the 20th Century.
+They were officially accepted by the FCI in 1995.
 Characterized by a muscular body of medium to large size, Siberian huskies are covered by a layer of hard hair and are famous for their incredibly blue eyes.

 Siberian Huskies are a playful and extroverted dog breed, but are also know for sometimes being naughty because they love to jump over fences!